Bills sign Siran Neal to three-year contract extension - NewsBreak

 Bills sign Siran Neal to three-year contract extension

+Buffalo, N.Y.
+(WBEN) - The Buffalo Bills have locked down one of their more important free agents heading into the offseason.

-The Buffalo Bills have re-signed defensive back and special teams ace Siran Neal to a three-year contract, the team announced on Wednesday.
+The team announced on Wednesday the re-signing of defensive back and special teams ace Siran Neal to a three-year contract extension.
+Other terms of the deal were not disclosed.

-The 27-year-old was set to become an unrestricted free agent in March.
+According to NFL Network reporter Tom Pelissero, Neal's deal with the Bills is worth up to $10.9 million over the three years, meaning he'll earn an average of $3.63 million per-year.

-Neal was selected by the Bills in the fifth round of the 2018 NFL Draft and has missed just one game over his four-year career.
+The 27-year-old has been with the Bills since he was drafted in the fifth round of the 2018 NFL Draft out of Jacksonville State.
+Neal has spent time playing as a reserve cornerback when called upon, but has found his home being a major part of the Bills' special teams unit.

 Comments / 0